mindsmiths/docs/docs/Basic Agents: Tutorials/Nola Brzina Tutorial/controlling-conversation-history.md

 end
 ```

 And there we go!
 Nola will now automatically reset the conversation history if the user stops writing back.
-Start up the system again with **FORGE RUN** to test it out!
+Start up the system again with **forge run** to test it out!